mattmcspirit/hybridworkshop/steps/3_AzSHCIIntegration.md

 Next Steps
 -----------
 In this step, you've successfully registered your Azure Stack HCI 20H2 cluster.
-With this complete, you can now [Deploy your AKS-HCI infrastructure](/steps/4_DeployAKSHCI.md "Deploy your AKS-HCI infrastructure")
+With this complete, you can now move on to [Explore the management of your Azure Stack HCI 20H2 environment](/steps/4_ExploreAzSHCI.md "Explore the management of your Azure Stack HCI 20H2 environment")

 Product improvements
 -----------